jpthiele/dealii-Wiki/Getting-deal.II.md

 # Candi
-  Candi is a tool maintained by the deal.II community to install deal.II and many of the optional dependencies on a linux-like system from source and is quite useful to run on clusters where you need typically need to install packages manually.
+  Candi is a tool maintained by the deal.II community to install deal.II and many of the optional dependencies on a linux-like system from source and is quite useful to run on clusters where you typically need to install packages manually.
   See https://github.com/dealii/candi